 - Stopping or detaining an individual based on the determination that a person of that race, ethnicity, or national origin does not belong in a specific part of town or a specific place.

 Personnel designated by the Chief of Police will compile and place into a report format all incidents concerning racial profiling.
 The Chief of Police shall disseminate this data as required by statute.
-Persons interested in viewing the Fulshear Police Department Racial Profiling Report should contact Chief Kenny Seymour at (281)346-2202 or email@example.com.
+Persons interested in viewing the Fulshear Police Department Racial Profiling Report can do so by clicking the link below.
+Questions?
+Contact Chief Kenny Seymour at (281) 346-8888 or firstname.lastname@example.org.